miguelbogota/seasons-in-the-sun/website/README.md

 # Website Modules

-Here you will ind all the website modules.
+Here you will find all the website modules.